ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 	$ ssh-add -K
 ``` -->

-## Specifying Resources when running jobs on SLURM
+## Specifying Resources when Running Jobs on SLURM

 When running a job using an `sbatch` script or using `srun` for an interactive job, a user is able to specify the resources required for their job.
 A single node consists of `32 CPUs` and `232 GB RAM`.
 These are the maximum number of resources that can be requested per node.